5 Articles Which Will Inspire Your Marketing Automation Strategy

 - Have more time to complete tasks that cannot be automated and require one-on-one attention

-The advantages of marketing automation are far-reaching and truly limitless, so the above list represents just a handful of potential benefits.
+The advantages of marketing automation system are far-reaching and truly limitless, so the above list represents just a handful of potential benefits.
 It is, therefore, worthwhile to look further into automation to decide which tools and strategies best fit the needs of your company.

 So how and where should you start?
-Just read our roundup of 5 comprehensive articles from Aritic PinPoint Blog which will clue you in on everything from the benefits of marketing automation and the questions you should ask before beginning, to how to nurturing leads through automation.
+Just read our roundup of 5 comprehensive articles from Aritic PinPoint Blog which will clue you in on everything from the benefits of marketing automation best practices and the questions you should ask before beginning, to how to nurturing leads through automation.
 With these articles, you’ll have the know-how and inspiration to begin your own marketing strategy, or strengthen your pre-existing one.

 1. Improve Marketing Team Productivity with Marketing Automation